dmolin/techtest-books/README.md

 #### Wait! where are my 1 Million books then? ####

 No worries.
-If you want to enjoy browing through 1 Million books you can just generate a new DB!
+If you want to enjoy browing through 1 Million books you have two choices:

+1) head [here](http://books.davidemolin.com) and enjoy browsing through 1M fake books
+2) you can just generate a new DB!
 The project comes with a generator script.

 Just run it:

 ```